Navid-Rahimi/num2w/README.md

 # num2w
 Self-made project

-Converts numbers to words
+The program Converts numbers to words
-e.g. 17 --> seventeen
+For example: 17 --> seventeen